ShimantoRahman/empulse/docs/reference/optimizers.rst

    :widths: 25 75

    * - :class:`Generation`
-     - A single generation of a Real-coded Genetic Algorithm (RGA)
+     - A single generation of a Real-coded Genetic Algorithm (RGA).